An Awesome Adventure Few anglers Have experienced — Keswick Reservoir Guided Fishing Trips

 keswick reservoir fishing report:

-03/02- Keswick Reservoir is fishing good depending on fluctuations in dam releases which are playing a major role in the bite.
-Nice rainbows and browns are hooked on spoons, plugs, and flies, its a blast!
-Moving water is best for back trolling plugs, bait divers, or drifting spoons in the early morning, with trolling producing the most bites in the afternoon.
-As dam releases increase in the spring, Keswick fishing will dramatically improve.
-By early summer, Keswick trout fishing will be very good!
+05/08- Keswick Reservoir is seeing the upswing in the spring flows from Shasta Dam.
+This is when Keswick fishes best and lots of trout are caught daily.
+Nice rainbows and browns are hooked on spoons, plugs, and flies, and its a blast!
+Moving water is best for back trolling plugs, bait divers, or drifting spoons in the early morning, with trolling producing the most bites in the afternoon of water releases slow down throughout the day.
+Its go time for Keswick!

 *Attention!!
 Keswick Reservoir about a mile below Shasta Dam is hazardous for inexperienced boaters.
 Dam water surges and a serious rock garden which is sometimes just above or below the surface can rip off outboards or punch holes in the bottoms of boats if impacted.
 If you want to learn how to fish Keswick Reservoir, hire a guide to show you the water first.
 Its well worth the money you'll save in boat repairs!

 Keswick Lake, the reservoir controlling the water flowing from the Shasta Dam into the Sacramento River, is a trophy trout paradise the locals have treasured since its completion, in the 1960s.
 However, few outsiders know about it or know how to take advantage of this special trophy trout fishery.
 Because its difficult to learn and not well advertised, it receives very light pressure throughout the year.